JoaoGomes5/App-Help-DesK/README.md

 ## Technologies
-# Going into more detail on code and technologies used
+# Going into more detail on code and technologies used integrated with email API

 - PHP
 <a href="https://www.php.net/" target="_blank">`PHP Website`</a>.